 Kittens are very susceptible to illness and can carry or catch dangerous ailments easily.
-For this reason, we require that foster parents isolate foster kittens with their own supplies for at least two weeks to try and ensure that the kittens are healthy prior to exposing them to your personal pets.
+For this reason, it is ideal that personal pets and foster animals are kept separate for the entire duration of their stay in your home.
 We also advise that you consult with your veterinarian before fostering to ensure that all of your personal pets are healthy and up-to-date on all vaccines.
 If, for any reason, your personal pet becomes ill while you are fostering a Best Friends pet, we cannot provide medical care for your personal pet.

-Important note: If your personal cat is allowed outdoors, he or she cannot interact with your foster kittens.
+Important note: If your personal cat is allowed outdoors, be very careful when it comes to germs and contamination.
 Kittens are very vulnerable to illness and we want to limit their risk by not exposing them to anything from the outdoors.

 Will it be difficult for me to say goodbye to my foster animal?

 Saying goodbye can be the most difficult part of fostering, but remember that we always have more homeless pets who need wonderful foster homes.
 Keep in mind that by fostering these vulnerable pets, you are playing a crucial role in helping to save lives!
 When your foster kittens go up for adoption, you get a new foster kittens, giving us space in the nursery or at our shelter partners to take in animals in need.

 Can I foster kittens to fulfill a community service obligation?